The Azure Bakery series: Management groups

-There are multiple ways you can design and utilize management groups and their subscriptions.
-For example, you can mirror the billing hierarchy, categorize on workload or application, model your organization or use the enterprise-scale landing zone architecture framework.
+You can design and utilize management groups and their subscriptions in multiple ways.
+For example, you can mirror the billing hierarchy, categorize workload or application, model your organization, or use the enterprise-scale landing zone architecture framework.

-The design of your management groups goes hand in hand with the design of your subscriptions.
-For this layer, we’ll focus on the enterprise-scale landing zone architecture framework.
+The design of your management groups goes hand in hand with your subscriptions.
+We’ll focus on the enterprise-scale landing zone architecture framework for this layer.
 In the next layer, we go through the other design strategies in more detail.

-Even though the landing zone framework is initially meant for enterprises, it’s beneficial for every organization.
-It allows you to design your management groups and subscriptions and thereby your Azure environment in a modular and scalable way.
+Even though the landing zone framework is initially meant for enterprises, it benefits every organization.
+It allows you to design your management groups and subscriptions and, thereby, your Azure environment in a modular and scalable way.

 Enterprise-scale landing zones

 Landing zones represent a multi-subscription Azure environment that includes security, governance, networking, and identity.
-They take all required resources into account and make sure these are available when you’re engineering and deploying your solutions.
+They consider all required resources and ensure they’re available when engineering and deploying your solutions.

 Landing zones follow eight critical design areas to translate your requirements to the capabilities and constructs of Azure.

 [A] Enterprise Agreement enrollment and Azure Active Directory tenants: This agreement represents the relationship between Microsoft and your organization’s Azure usage.
-The enrollment provides a hierarchical structure to govern the management of subscriptions.
+Enrollment provides a hierarchical structure to govern the management of subscriptions.

 Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity and access management service.
-The Azure AD tenant represents your organization, and it is the first layer of our Azure cake.
+The Azure AD tenant represents your organization and is the first layer of our Azure cake.
 You can have multiple Azure AD tenants in the same enrollment.
 However, this is not preferred.